Erastuskanyatta/CRUD-Operations-with-YII2-Framework-Using-GII/index.md

 CRUD is a very important code generator for a web application developer.
 It saves developers time and also reduces the amount of code a developer has to code without it.

-You can use it in your next web app project.
+Try it in your next web application project.

 Happy coding! 🙂